Akerstroms is launching Trux 600 - a new generation of wireless computers that endure challenging environments.

-The innovative MX3-RFID is based on LXEs highly successful, and seasoned, Windows CE-based horizontal half-screen wireless computer, the MX3-CE.
+The innovative MX3-RFID is based on LXE's highly successful and field-proven MX3 horizontal half-screen wireless computer.

 Today with the proliferation of a new generation of mobile devices such as smartphones, tablets and PDAs, the emphasis is increasingly shifting to mobile and multi-device user experience, mobile social computing, next generation mobile solutions, mobile cloud services and infrastructure.
 Information that is readily available on a personal device anywhere, anytime has been the driving vision of mobile computing for the past two decades.